|

 the Brisbane area, Queensland, Australia.

-- Family Arctiidae and Family Aganaidae are very close related,
+- Moth families Arctiidae and Aganaidae are closely related,

-in this two families are brightly coloured in orange, yellow and black.
+in this two families are usually brightly in orange, yellow, white and black

 give rise to the name "Tiger Moths".
-Most of them active during
+They are poisonous and

 the day.